 Bedrock Hermosa UL – US $300

 Bedrock Bags use both X-Pac and ballistic nylon materials to make a light and durable product.
 They have an excellent front profile width given their volume.
-Available in five different colours.
+Available in eight different colours.

 Hookless | 26 Litres | Water Resistant | 630g | 10cm Profile